plotly/plotly.py/doc/python/marker-style.md

 #### Open Marker Colors

 In the previous example, each marker has two colors, a marker color (set in Plotly Express with `color="species"`)  and a line color (set on the line with `color="DarkSlateGrey"`.
-When using open markers, like `"diamond-open"` in the following example, the marker always uses only the marker color.
-Adding a line color won't update the marker.
+All open markers, like "diamond-open" in the following example, have a transparent fill, which means you can specify only one color.
+Specify this color using the marker color parameter.
+This controls the outline color and any dot or cross.
+For open markers, the line color does nothing.

 ```python
 import plotly.express as px